 Date Range: This is where you choose the date range over which you analyze your data.
 By default, Heap will set the date range of the graph to the previous 7 days.
 The graph view supports the following ranges:

 - Past Year

 - Choose a Date Range (a custom date range)

-Changing the granularity affects the way we calculate average time between and conversion rate between in the graph view.
+Changing the granularity affects the way we calculate average time between and conversion rate between (two types of queries) in the graph view.
 In both views, the granularity (24 hours, 7 days, 30 days) represents the window of time the user has to complete both events in order to be included in the calculation.

 Using the Entire Range option allows you to calculate the number of total users in a time-bounded segment, and the number of unique users who performed an action.
 You can also use this to calculate the total revenue across an entire date range.